JEmbry2019/SummerCampDatabase2020/README.md

 # Code Louisville SQL Server project Fall 2020

-All SQL code is located in the Nov16 File.
-Copy the code into SSMS or a similiar environment run the code.<br>
+All SQL code is located in the Nov16 File.<br>
+Copy the code into SSMS or a similiar environment<br>
+Run the code.<br>

 # Section 1
 The Project consists of 8 tables:<br>